jessicarush/javascript-notes/operators.md

 `new` - The new operator turns a function call into a constructor call and creates an instance of the constructor.
 `instanceof` -  The instanceof operator determines whether an object is an instance of another function.
 It tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object.
 `typeof` - The typeof operator determines the type of a given object.
+FYI there is a good example of the usefulness of this operator in the *undeclared vs undefined* section of [variables.md](variables.md#undeclared-vs-undefined).
 `delete` - The delete operator deletes a property from an object.
 `in` - The in operator determines whether an object has a given property.
 `void` - The void operator discards an expression's return value.